simon-ritchie/apysc/docs_src/source/stage.md

 ## What is the Stage?

-The `Stage` is the apysc overall drawing area (like a viewport or canvas, or something else) and a container of all elements.
+The `Stage` is the apysc overall drawing area (like a viewport, canvas, or something else) and contains all elements.

 You must create the `Stage` at the first of the apysc project (this runs cleaning up internal data and files).